Faculty: Producing

 BILLY RAY (Story Structure)

-Billy wrote the Oscar-nominated screenplay for Captain Phillips, for which he won the WGA award.
+Billy wrote the screenplays for the upcoming The Hunger Games: Sunrise on the Reaping, and Ben Affleck's Animals.
+He wrote the Oscar-nominated screenplay for Captain Phillips, for which he won the WGA award.
 He also wrote, directed, and executive-produced Showtime's The Comey Rule, which had the biggest debut of any limited series in that network's history.
-Ray's films as writer, co-writer, or writer-director include The Hunger Games, Richard Jewell, Shattered Glass, and Breach.
+Ray's films as writer, co-writer, or writer-director include The Hunger Games (original), Richard Jewell, Shattered Glass, and Breach.
 His current feature projects include 68: the true story of Olympic medalists Tommie Smith and John Carlos, and The Silent Wife for Nicole Kidman.
 Ray has served on the Board of Governors of AMPAS, and the Board of Directors of the WGA.
 He believes in democracy, justice, and the Dodgers.

 ADAM SAUNDERS (Case Study: Making Your Film)